 Each business has different markets, clients, ideas and ways of doing business.
 They use different terminology – and they think differently.

 They might choose a general accounting firm if they have no alternative.
 But if you can speak their language and appeal to them, you'll win their business.
 Then you can carve out a profitable new niche for your firm.

 In this guide we'll look at how you can identify your specialty accounting niche – and make the most of it.

 It might seem odd to deliberately narrow your potential market.
 Yet there are good reasons for doing so.
 A niche can:

-Your company won't be just another accounting firm.
-It'll be an accounting firm with specializt accounting knowledge.
+- give you expert status: Your company won't be just another accounting firm.
+It'll be an accounting firm with specialist accounting knowledge.
 That's great for attracting new prospects.

 Finding a niche – four questions

 If you've been in business for a few years, you may already have a specialty.
 But you might not have realized it yet.
 These four questions will help you find your niche: